rafaco/InAppDevTools/README.md

 ## Contributing and building instructions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/rafaco/InAppDevTools/issues)

 First off, thank you for considering contributing to InAppDevTools.
 It's people like you that make InAppDevTools such a great tool.
 There are many ways to contribute starting from giving us a :star:, recommending this library to your friends :loudspeaker: or sending us your feedback :love_letter:.

-Check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide.
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) document and our [Coding contributions guide](https://github.com/rafaco/InAppDevTools/wiki/Coding-contributions-guide) in our Wiki.

 ## About the author